Call for a FREE consultation at (713) 222-6767

 Published: Oct 10, 2017 in Criminal Defense, Sex Crimes

 The number of inappropriate sexual relationships between students and teachers has increased within Texas in recent years.
 In 2016, the Texas Education Agency opened 222 investigations into these inappropriate relationships.
-Frustrated with battling this criminal conduct, Texas legislators decided to take a decisive step.
-Senate Bill 7, which was signed into law in May of 2017, states that educators who fail to speak up about any inappropriate relationship they are aware of are subject to criminal charges.
-Teachers, principals, superintendents, and other educational professionals who are accused of misconduct or…
+Frustrated with battling this form of educator misconduct, Texas legislators decided to take a decisive step.
+Senate Bill 7, which was signed into law in May of 2017, states that educators who fail to speak up about any inappropriate relationship they are aware of are subject to criminal charges..
+Teachers, principals, superintendents, and other educational professionals who are accused of…

 What You Should Know About the Administrative License Revocation (ALR) Program in Texas